 Applicant’s Guide to the CanExport Program

-To be considered for possible funding, a firm must meet the following basic criteria:
+To be considered for possible funding, the applicant must meet the following eligibility criteria:

 - Be a for-profit company;